nickyiliwang0000/h/git-and-command-line/git-collaboration.md

 # Git collaboration

 Download [these starter files](https://hychalknotes.s3.amazonaws.com/git-branching-lesson.zip) and initialize git in the root directory with the `git init` command.
-Then, go to GitHub and create a repo.
-Add that repo's URL as the origin with `git remote add origin` and commit your starter files.
+Then, go to GitHub and create a new repository.
+Add that repo's URL as the origin with `git remote add origin <url>` and commit your starter files.

 ## Branching
-When you're working with files on GitHub, you may want to keep a separate, clean copy locally and tinker with some new features or wild ideas.
+When you're working with files on GitHub, you may want to keep a separate, clean copy locally and tinker with some new features or test out some wild ideas.
 Great!
 You're ready to make a git _branch_!

 Every new git repository starts with an initial default branch that git automatically names the `master` branch.

 In our terminal, we can always determine which branch we are on by running the `git branch` command.
-The asterisk will indicate which branch is the current one.
+An asterisk beside a branch name will indicate it is the current one.

 ## Example branch workflow setup